theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 **Disclaimer**: statistics is hard - the chief skill seems to be the ability to avoid deluding oneself and others.
 This is something that is best and quickest learned via an apprenticeship in a group of careful thinkers who care about getting things right.
 Tutorials like these can be misleading, in that they give the illusion of competence.
 This tutorial was written as a way for me to learn, not as an exposition by an experienced practitioner.
 However, I hope this serves as a useful read, expecially since I link to other, deeper resources.

+If you want to peek into how a statistician thinking carefully approaches this subject, you could hardly do better than the [Causal Mixtape](https://mixtape.scunning.com/) and [Statistical Rethinking](https://xcelab.net/rm/).
+If you are totally new to all this causal stuff, do read [The Book of Why](https://dl.acm.org/doi/10.5555/3238230) (no, really).

 This article heavily uses the `quartets` package and the [paper that introduces it](https://www.tandfonline.com/doi/full/10.1080/26939169.2023.2276446) but there is also another [paper](https://sites.stat.columbia.edu/gelman/research/published/causal_quartet_second_revision.pdf)(pdf) and associated [package](https://github.com/jhullman/causalQuartet) on a very similar theme.
 For analysing DAGs, we rely heavily on the wonderful `dagitty` package, and we visualize using `ggdag`.

-If you are totally new to all this causal stuff, do read [The Book of Why](https://dl.acm.org/doi/10.5555/3238230) (no, really).
-And if you want to peek into how a statistician thinking carefully approaches this subject, you could hardly do better than the [Causal Mixtape](https://mixtape.scunning.com/).

 ### The wind/rudder problem